adelmoradian/austria-tour/content/homepage/opener.md

 We invite you to embrace the present moment and together, embark on a remarkable experience where the ancient wisdom of meditation and the universal language of music intertwine, paving the way for a profound reconnection with the soul.

-Concerts in Klagenfurt, Salzburg, St.Pölten, Horn and Wiener Neustadt.
+Concerts in Klagenfurt, St.Pölten, Horn and Wiener Neustadt.

 ![Meditation](images/col-1.png)